Holmbrg/HashFlog/README.md

 **HashFlog** is a file-based credential vault that stores every user record in three concentric security layers—SHA-256 e-mail digests, bcrypt-salted passwords, and Fernet encryption—written to a single append-only log with a compact index.

+This program is essentially made to avoid any brand databases that might charge for such services.

 ## Highlights
 - **No database required**: two runtime files (`users.log`, `users.idx`)
 - **Constant-time look-ups**: one disk seek and decrypt per login, even with ~1M+ users